top of page

 Blue.
 I respond, boldly.

 He tells me to look closer, pointing to the fast moving clouds and the heaving seas.
 And so, for the first time, I really do look, and find there is no blue.
-There never was any blue—this is only what I have been taught to see: to colour-in the sky and ocean, pressing down hard with a crayon, relishing the spooling of azure, cobalt and ultramarine over the whiteness of the page.
+There never was any blue—this is only what I have been taught to see—to colour the sky and ocean, pressing down hard with a crayon, relishing the spooling of azure, cobalt and ultramarine over the whiteness of the page.

-I feel the warmth of his body against the cold wind and feel safe.
-He is telling me about scattering particles, light and physics, but I don’t understand, I am still grappling with the opening up of a new chromatic landscape before my very eyes.
-Colours that I can’t, as a child, even begin to name: broiling gun metal grey, foaming white, sea green and bruised magenta.
+I feel the warmth of his body against the cold wind and I feel safe.
+He is telling me about scattering particles, light and physics, but I don’t understand, I am still grappling with the opening up of a new chromatic landscape before my very eyes, colours that I can’t, as a child, even begin to name as broiling gun metal grey, foaming white, sea green and bruised magenta.

 It was in that moment that I probably started on the path of becoming an artist.
 It was not so much an epiphany but the slight pushing on an already unlatched door, which on opening revealed the multiple layers of vision and experience; shapes forever shifting, depending on the sleight of hand, eye, the fall of particles, light and love.